xuagu37/sweden-academic-positions/raw_md/uppsala.md

 ### PhD Student in Media and Communication Studies with a specialization in Changing Journalistic Fields in Post-Soviet Spaces
 - **Link:** [View job posting](https://www.uu.se/en/about-uu/join-us/jobs-and-vacancies/job-details?query=825561)
-- **Department:** Disciplinary Domain of Humanities and Social Sciences, Faculty of Social Sciences, Uppsala Centre for Russian and Eurasian Studies
+- **Department:** Disciplinary Domain of Humanities and Social Sciences, Faculty of Social Sciences,  for Russian and Eurasian Studies
 - **Published:**
 - **Deadline:** 9 June 2025